calderete/the-cult-of-life/pages/commanders/the_botak_security_action.md

 ### The Botak Securtiy Action

 War has lost it's glory.
 The thought sickened the commander, he would take no pride in what ever the outcome of the current caldex...he would not feel the feral rush of having mastered death, or a senior commanders paternal pride.
 No, even the inevitable feeling of accomplishment that accompanies mentoring soldiers and leaders had been taken from him.
-The war-steward stretago had seen fit to assign him war-strotium and columns whose soldiers and pilots where the most talented bringers-of-death-and-destruction this galaxy would ever see.
+The war-steward stretago had seen fit to assign him war-strotiums and columns whose soldiers and pilots where the most talented bringers-of-death-and-destruction this galaxy would ever see.

 There where no real lessons of war left for him to teach such finely tuned wills of death.

-And their potential adversaries while belligerent and determined as any this galaxy has birthed, where a young and inexperienced line.
-And if they designate themselves as enemies of the Archon, he will feel no glory in their ultimate demise.
+And their potential adversaries while belligerent and determined as any this galaxy has birthed, but they where a young and inexperienced line.
+This feral race was not going to let go of their old gods he thought, and he will feel no glory in their ultimate demise.

 From his observation deck with dozens of data consoles in from of him, and a neuro-com link to his top officers, the elite-executor-strotium-commander perceived, consciously and subconsciously every action and position of all elements under his command.

-Despite his cynical thoughts, the commander diligently scanned the data and com flows for strategic information, and so he was aware of the request for secure com delivery from their charges.
+His diligence was unaffected random thoughts.  commander diligently scanned the data and com flows for strategic information, and so he was aware of the request for secure com delivery from their charges.

 His executor adjutant would be filtering out the tedious details of the message.
 She was a brilliant executor...nothing left for him to teach...